shuyijia/ProjectOz/README.md

 A Question Answering Information Retrieval System SUTD's 50.045 Information Retrieval Module Project

+Project Oz aims to implement a span extraction information retrieval system for question answering using the Stanford Question Answering Dataset (SQuAD).
+Our implementation of Okapi-BM25 outperformed other extractive models like vector space model and language model.
+Project Oz’s end to end span extraction pipeline clearly demonstrated ability to extract exact answers for a given query.

 For more informtation about the 50.045 Information Retrieval Course, visit https://istd.sutd.edu.sg/undergraduate/courses/50045-information-retrieval